stepankouba/larch/services/_design/cli.md

 	}

 ## commands
+- login - creates a token for user
 - init - creates a sample larch configuration file
 - create widget - creates a larch.package.json based on the set of questions, creates index.html and index.widget.js
 - publish widget - sends a widget, if existing, new version is created